Remedial Chaos Theory: Critical reviews

 Whilst critical reception to the first three episodes of the season were generally lukewarm, "Remedial Chaos Theory" received critical acclaim, and remains a favorite episode amongst both fans and critics.
 Reviews at the time include an A rating in The A.V.
 Club, a rating of ten out of ten in IGN and a rating of 4.5 out of five stars in TV Fanatic.
 Adam Quigley of /Film found it the best episode of the program up to that point.
 Critics praised the episode's structure and the show's return to a high-concept episode.
 Kelsea Stahler of Hollywood.com praised that after the first three episodes of the season, the show revisited "experimental, high-concept television laced with absurd comedy".

 Aspects of the episode highlighted for praise included the attention to detail and intricacy in the alternate timelines.
 Emily St. James of The A.V.
 Club praised the episode as simultaneously "silly, moving and revelatory".
 The episode's end tag and Darkest Timeline scene were received positively.
 Ken Tucker of Entertainment Weekly found that the episode was well-acted by each cast member.
 Alan Sepinwall of Hitfix praised the episode for its detailed depiction of the relationship between each of the characters in the group.
 Sepinwall further praised the episode's humor.
 Robert Canning of IGN found that the episode "told a great story, it satirized a specific aspect of pop culture and it, above all else, was full of laughs."

 Later reviews of the episode were also positive.
 The episode ranks highly in lists of the best Community episodes.
 In Cory Barker's ranking for TV.com of all 110 episodes of the series, "Remedial Chaos Theory" was listed first overall, with the description "smart, narratively inventive, constantly funny, and somehow still couched in character relationships".
 The episode also appears in some critics' lists of the best television episodes of the year or decade.
 James Poniewozik of Time included it in a list of the ten best television episodes of 2011.
 Adam Chitwood found that the episode stood out amongst the Community episodes of the year, ranking the show fourth on his list of best television programs of 2011.
 Ranking it as the tenth-best television episode of the 2010s, Sadaf Ahsan of the National Post praised it as "effortlessly funny".
 Melanie McFarland of Salon, ranking it as the best episode of 2011, lauded it for "extraordinarily merging scientific theory, sci-fi, and reality".
 Gwynne Watkins of Parade reviewed the episode as "fast-moving and laugh-out-loud funny" in a list of the top 20 television episodes of the 2010s.
 The Ringer listed it as one of the 100 best television episodes since 2000, calling it the moment when the show shifted from a "quirky middle-of-the-lineup sitcom" to "experimental art".
+In 2024, Rolling Stone's Alan Sepinwall listed it as the 15th best TV episode of all time.